 U.S. Pat.
 No. U.S. Pat.
-No. 4,995,312: Cooking Appliance with Electric Heating
+No. 4,995,312: Cooking Appliance with Electric Heating defendant has contributed by selling or offering to sell a material input, (3) with the appropriate level of knowledge.

-236. Commil, 135 S. Ct. at 2071.
+254. Commil, 135 S. Ct. at 2071.

-237. Deepsouth Packing Co. v.
-Laitram Corp., 406 U.S. 518 (1972). infringement can be of a product claim (a "component of a patented machine, manufacture, combination or composition") or of a method claim ("a material or apparatus for use in practicing a patented process").
+Like active inducement, contributory infringement can only apply where there is some underlying direct infringement.255 This underlying infringement can be of a product claim (a "component of a patented machine, manufacture, combination or composition") or of a method claim ("a material or apparatus for use in practicing a patented process").
 The proof process that the underlying direct infringement has taken place is basically the same as for active inducement, and similarly, there is no requirement that the direct infringer be joined as a defendant.

-The crucial langauge describing what kinds of things one may not sell to direct infringers is "especially made or especially adapted for use in an infringement of such patent, and not a staple article or commodity of commerce suitable for substantial noninfringing use."238 This looks like a two-element test, but it is really two exclusive alternatives.
+The crucial langauge describing what kinds of things one may not sell to direct infringers is "especially made or especially adapted for use in an infringement of such patent, and not a staple article or commodity of commerce suitable for substantial noninfringing use."256 This looks like a two-element test, but it is really two exclusive alternatives.
 Either an item is "especially made or especially adapted" for infringing use, or it is a "staple article or commodity of commerce" that is not.
-The idea is that suppliers should be free to sell general-purpose commodities that have substantial noninfringing uses without needing to inquire into their purchasers' intended uses, but that they sell items only suitable for infringing use at their peril.
+The idea is that suppliers should be free to sell general-purpose commodities that have substantial noninfringing uses, but that they sell items only suitable for infringing use at their peril.

-A non-infringing use is "substantial" when it is "not unusual, farfetched, illusory, impractical, occasional, aberrant, or experimental."239 The use of the stir stick in Vita-Mix to break up air pockets was a substial use for the stir stick.
+A non-infringing use is "substantial" when it is "not unusual, farfetched, illusory, impractical, occasional, aberrant, or experimental."257 The use of the stir stick in Vita-Mix to break up air pockets was a substial use for the stir stick.
 In contrast, in Golden Blount, Inc. v.
-Robert H. Peterson Co., a use for a fireplace burner was insubstantial when it required disregarding the manufacturer's instructions on how to assemble the complete device.240
+Robert H. Peterson Co., a use for a fireplace burner was insubstantial when it required disregarding the manufacturer's instructions on how to assemble the complete device.258

 Drawing the line frequently requires looking at the defendant's product-design decisions, because what is the relevant component, material, or apparatus depends on the context.
 In Hodosh v.
-Block Drug Co., the patent claimed "a method for desensitizing teeth with a composition containing an alkali metal nitrate [e.g., potassium nitrate]."241 Selling potassium nitrate is not contributory infringement, because it is widely used in fertilizers and fireworks.
+Block Drug Co., the patent claimed "a method for desensitizing teeth with a composition containing an alkali metal nitrate [e.g., potassium nitrate]."259 Selling potassium nitrate is not contributory infringement, because it is widely used in fertilizers and fireworks.
 But selling a toothpaste containing potassium nitrate was contributory infringement, because in its toothpaste form, its only significant use is to desensitize teeth while brushing them.

 For a modern example, consider Lucent Technologies, Inc. v.
-Gateway, Inc.,242 Lucent ownted a patent claiming a method of entering information into a computer by displaying a tool specific to the field the user is entering data in.
+Gateway, Inc.260 Lucent ownted a patent claiming a method of entering information into a computer by displaying a tool specific to the field the user is entering data in.
 Lucent asserted that the date picker in Microsoft Outlook infringed these claims, when used by Outlook users.
-Thus, as to Microsoft, this was a contributory-infringement case, not a directinfringement case.243
+Thus, as to Microsoft, this was a contributory-infringement case, not a direct-infringement case.261

 The key issue was whether the relevant product was Outlook as a whole, which had substantial non-infringing uses, or the date picker, which did not.
-The Federal Circuit agreed with Lucent that the right level of generality was the date picker.
-As it observed, if "Microsoft had offered the date-picker for sale as a separate download to be used with Outlook, there would be little dispute that Microsoft was contributing to infringement of the Day patent. . . .
-Inclusion of the date-picker fea-
+The Federal Circuit agreed with Lucent that the right

-- 238. 35 U.S.C. § 271(c). - 239.
+- 255. Deepsouth Packing Co. v.
+Laitram Corp., 406 U.S. 518 (1972). - 256.
+35 U.S.C. § 271(c). - 257.
 Vita-Mix Corp. v.
 Basic Holding, Inc., 581 F.3d 1317, 1327 (Fed.
 Cir.
-2009). - 240.
+2009). - 258.
 Golden Blount, Inc. v.
 Robert H. Peterson Co., 438 F.3d 1354 (Fed.
 Cir.
 2006).